 - at the library information desks (in addition to using a debit card)

 - at the catering locations

-- You can block your student ID card via myuvacard and at any of the service points.
+- You can block your student ID card via myuvacard (mijnUvApas), at REC B/C/D and at University Library.

 - Apply for a new student ID card from myuvacard.nl (payment via iDeal).
 A new student ID card costs €15 (covering production, administration and postage costs).